PyroLife ITN Training Event 4:

 |

-Registration | Opening on July 15th, 2022 | |
+Registration | Opened on July 15th, 2022 | |

-Cancellation condition | Up to 1st August 2022, (first) cancellation is free of charge. • Up to twee weeks prior to the start of the course (5 September), a fee of €750 will be charged, unless you can find someone to replace you in the course and supply the course coordinator with the name and contact information of your replacement.
-In this case you will only be charged a € 50,- cancellation fee.
-After this date you will be charged the full registration fee, unless: • You can find someone to replace you in the course and supply the course coordinator with the name and contact information of your replacement.
-In this case you will only be charged a € 50,- cancellation fee. • You have a valid reason to cancel (illness or death in the family 1st or 2nd degree; corona travel restrictions).
-Your supervisor/PI must send an email indicating the reason for cancellation.
-In this case you will only be charged a € 50,- cancellation fee.
-Should Covid conditions restrict travel and/or gatherings in large groups, we do reserve the right to cancel or delay this on site course, or turn it into an online/ hybrid course.
-We will keep you informed in case this becomes a realistic scenario |
+Cancellation condition | Up to 1st August 2022, (first) cancellation is free of charge. • Up to twee weeks prior to the start of the course (5 September), a fee of €750 could be charged, unless you found someone to replace you in the course and supply the course coordinator with the name and contact information of your replacement.
+In this case you were only charged a € 50,- cancellation fee.
+After this date you were charged the full registration fee, unless: • You could find someone to replace you in the course and supply the course coordinator with the name and contact information of your replacement.
+In this case you were charged a € 50,- cancellation fee. • You had a valid reason to cancel (illness or death in the family 1st or 2nd degree; corona travel restrictions).
+Your supervisor/PI must have sent an email indicating the reason for cancellation.
+In this case you were only charged a € 50,- cancellation fee. |

 |